muxcmux/casino-bot/README.md

 3. Create a topic branch and make your changes
 4. Test your changes: `bundle exec rake test` (aim for > 90% coverage)
 5. Create a Pull Request

+### License

+Do whatever the fuck you want, but don't blame me for the big hole in your bank account.